Financial Analysis Singapore

 These are just small samples of the various ratios that business owners or investors are using to aid their decision in managing and investing in businesses.
 Different ratios will be more important for different industry segment.
 For example, liquidity ratio will be more important for a business with low profit margin but high volume.
 That is not to say liquidity ratio is not important for a business with high profit margin but low volume.
 It is still important but the former business may be monitoring their liquidity ratio daily or weekly and the latter may be monitoring it monthly.

-Service providers selected by SingaporeAccounting.com are able to assist you in computing the ratios and providing the information to your business regularly.
+SingaporeAccounting.com Pte Ltd provide singapore accounting services that are able to assist you in computing the ratios and providing the information to your business regularly.
 You will be able to know at a glance how your business is doing and how it performed compared to previous period.
 You will know whether your business is solvent and how your business is performing in key areas.
 You will be able to determine the business segment which produces the best return for your assets.